alimirakim/persistamp/README.md

 - User Profile page
 - Public/private user profile, programs
 - Custom frequency options to allow from 'out of any number', rather than only by 'week'.
 Ex.
 '3 days out of 30'.
-- (low) Option to archive and hide-archive habits.
+- (low) Option to archive and hide-archive activities.

 <div align="center">